Irwin1985/FoxExtends/README.md

 ?
 PRINTF("Hello ${0}!
 My name is ${1} and I'm glad to ${2} you!", "world", "John", "meet")

 // ================================================================================
 // 12.
-ALIST(tvVal1, tvVal2, tvVal3,...tvVal10): creates an array up to ten elements
+ALIST(tvVal1, tvVal2, tvVal3,...tvVal10): creates an array up to ten
+// heterogeneous elements.
+//
 // NOTE: sorry for this limitation of ten arguments.
 // ================================================================================
 // Example